emote/tools/README.md

 After editing these two files, use the generateFromWsdl command to generate your subproject.

-## generateFromWsdl

-emote generateFromWsdl subproject
+### generateFromWsdl

+`emote generateFromWsdl` _moduleName_

 This will generate a SOAP-service-based subproject.
-Before running this, you must use the getWsdl command to load WSDL-based definitions into your subproject.
+Before running this, you must use the getWsdl command to load WSDL-based definitions into your module.

+### status

+`emote status`

+Check the availability of the Emote server.

+### test

+`emote test` [_moduleName_]

+Run the Javascript tests in the test directory of the current project.
+If _moduleName_ is specified, run only the test in that subdirectory.

 # Credentials

 Here are the methods of supplying MMS credential to emote.

-## .emote_profile
+## .emote\_profile

-MMS credentials can be using a ".emote_profile" file, which can be located in the user directory.
+MMS credentials can be using a ".emote\_profile" file, which can be located in the user directory.
 This is a JSON file.
 Example:

     {
         "username":"myuser",